Stephen Colbert On Missing His Live Audience And Making Comedy A Family Business

 Anything is possible [in fantasy stories].
 Often it's a young man who finds himself with extraordinary powers that he didn't have at the beginning of the story.
 There's a "chosen one" in fantasy stories.
 Often there's a missing father figure — if they're not just orphans outright. ...
 I think being able to make ... an alternate world where there are new rules, or the character who you identify with can make his own rules, maybe even bring back the dead or make things impossible possible ...
 I think that's related to being in a constant state of grief and anxiety and needing a place to be able to escape to.

-On realizing, while hosting a live show, that Trump was going to win the 2016 election
+On realizing, while hosting a live show, that Donald Trump was going to win the 2016 election

 Just because you know something is possible doesn't mean that it's not horrifying when you see it happen.
 What was going through my mind?
 "Wow.
 I can't believe that I'm doing an hour live and there are no commercial breaks to get the camera off of me."